 - Postcode areas

 The Australian Bureau of Statistics (ABS) produces population projections for Australia and other states/territories.
-These projections are available at http://www.abs.gov.au.
-3222.0 - Population Projections, Australia, 2014 (base) to 2101.
+These projections are available at the ABS website.
+3222.0 - Population Projections, Australia, 2017 (base) to 2066.

-VIF2016 was produced to take account of the results of the 2011 national Census and incorporates ABS population data as at 30 June 2016.
-The VIF2015 projections will be tested yearly against new published data when it becomes available, and a new Victoria in Future prepared.
+VIF2019 was produced to take account of the results of the 2016 national Census and incorporates ABS population data as at 30 June 2018 (as published in Demographic Statistics (ABS 3101.0 September 2018).
+The VIF2019 projections will be tested against new published data when it becomes available, and a new Victoria in Future prepared as necessary.

 Are these targets for future population and households?